 Sometimes classic cookies are just what the doctor ordered.
 No bells and whistles, just good old fashioned brown sugar and oats makes these the perfect snack (after school or otherwise.)
 Add milk and it doesn’t get any more wholesome.

-I’ve sort of fallen out of love with cookies in the past few years, especially after my kids were no longer little, I hardly ever made them.
-But these oatmeal cranberry cookies have reminded me of the joys of a great cookie.
+These cranberry oatmeal cookies have reminded me of the joys of a great homemade cookie.
 The chewy texture is one you really can’t get in a package from the cookie aisle, so if this is your favorite type of cookie, these are definitely worth your time.

 These cookies freeze and pack beautifully, so consider sending them off in a care package to someone in need of a little home baking.
 The cranberries give them a festive vibe, too, so save a spot for them in your holiday assortment.